ellereeeee/blog-posts/2018-07-11 Mixing (Up) 'Class' Objects.md

 This style of code usually results in more complex, harder-to-read, and harder-to-maintain code because you have to create this manual and explicit linkage in every function that needs a polymorphic reference.

-Because mixins only copy references they are not the same as real duplication in classes.
+Mixins are not the same as real duplication in classes because mixins only copy references.

 #### Implicit Mixins